Dr. T & the Women: Plot

 At his golf club, Bree, a golf pro, gets accidentally soaked by the automatic sprinklers.
 He offers a towel and his dry golf cart and they decide to play the round together.
 Accepting his offer for dinner, she says she knows a better place than his suggested restaurant, next they're taking grocery bags into her condo.
 She moves quickly and gracefully turning on the stereo music by Lyle Lovett, the grill on the balcony, putting steak on, going upstairs, into one room, then walking nude across the balcony to the shower.
 After dinner, she takes a bottle of wine upstairs, briefly hesitating he follows her and they become lovers.
 She provides friendship and comfort in his difficult office and personal life.

 As Dee Dee's wedding begins the skies are darkening and thunder increasing.
 As the procession is blown by increasing wind, Dee Dee bypasses her groom, embraces and kisses Marilyn and the skies open up sending all the guests for shelter.
 Inspired, Dr. T drives his open-top convertible to Bree's house where he asks her to marry and run away with him.
 He offers to fulfill her every need and she asks why she would want that (this is what caused Kate's syndrome according to her psychologist).
 She says she has made other plans.
 Dr. T. asks if she is with Harlan, one of his golfing/hunting buddies, and she replies: “I’m not with anybody.”
 Distraught, Dr. T. drives off into the storm and into a tornado as it crosses his path and is lifted into the air, tumbling in debris.
 The scene fades to the morning after.
 The camera view pans to reveal distant mountains surrounding a vast desert flat land.
 His car is found by three Mexican girls.
-A little girl in a white dress with a veil sees the doctor's badge on the front grill of the car.
+A little girl in a white dress with a veil sees the doctor's badge on the front grille of the car.
 They find and lead him, still dazed, to a circle of seven tiny houses where a girl is in labor.
 Galvanized by the sight, he immediately washes his hands, drops his wedding ring into the basin, takes charge, and delivers the baby, holding it and rejoicing “It’s a boy!”